george-hawkins/mini-quad-2023/purchases.md

 Standard shipping total cost was: US$8.

 Note: I chose not to buy the US$25 more expensive M9N GPS module - but it's worth considering.

+Shipping took from May 29th to June 13th.
+This was one of the few items that shipped from China that was packed to the standard you'd expect elsewhere, i.e. a proper cardboard box and enough bubble wrap etc.

+**Update:** the QAV250 kit came with a pair of 20*200mm straps so, buying an additional pair was pointless.

+The straps I bought were these ones: <https://holybro.com/products/strap20-200mm-battery-strap2pcs?_pos=1&_psq=strap&_ss=e&_v=1.0> - these ones and the ones in the kit have metal buckles unlike the plastic ones shown in the photo.

 ---